nagasudhirpulla/taming_python/blog/skills/flask_blueprints.md

 ```
 * In the above example, the URL to the flask route function `getItem` within the same blueprint can be generated using `url_for('.getItem')`.
 Hence relative URLs with in the same blueprint can be generated using the '.' notation.
 * The URL for flask route function `list` within the blueprint `authors` can be generated using `url_for('authors.list')`
-* The  URL for the route function 'index' with in the main server can be generated using `url_for('index')`
 * Hence URLs for routes inside blueprints can be generated using the '.' dot notation
+* The  URL for the route function 'index' in the main server can be generated using `url_for('index')`

 ### static/styles/theme.css file
 ```css